CodeAnalyzerIS/code-analyzer-tool/README.md

 ## Usage

 The most common usage will be running the tool in the pipeline in combination with a hosted Code Analyzer Service

+The tool requires a config file which should be placed in the root of the repository (or directory) that will be analysed
+Explanation to set-up the config file can be found in the wiki: https://github.com/CodeAnalyzerIS/code-analyzer-tool/wiki/Configuration

 ## Example for Custom plugins